How to Remove Negative Indeed Reviews

 Example of Inappropriate Review on Indeed

-The review on Indeed pictured above contains inappropriate language and was approved by the network some time ago.
+The review on Indeed pictured above contains inappropriate language and was still approved by the network some time ago.
 It remains live because the company never reported it.
-This highlights the importance of companies monitoring their Indeed reviews and reporting any inappropriate or questionable content they come across.
+This highlights the importance of companies monitoring their Indeed reviews.

 No, even if a company sponsors Indeed, the platform applies the same content moderation rules to all its clients, regardless of their sponsorship status.
 Indeed’s sponsorship program is designed to enhance job postings and increase their visibility, not to influence or remove reviews on the network.